Europe

 The Protection Status Question

-The study’s scenarios also intersect with an unresolved EU policy question.
+The study’s scenarios also touch on a question about EU policy that hasn’t been answered yet.
 The Temporary Protection Directive, activated in March 2022, currently runs until March 4, 2027.
 Eurostat data shows that as of the end of March 2026, 4.33 million Ukrainian nationals were under temporary protection in the EU, with Germany hosting the largest share at 1.27 million, followed by Poland at 961,000 and Czechia at 379,000.
-The European Commission is currently in discussions with member states about what happens after March 2027, with options ranging from full termination of the scheme to a further one-year extension.

 The UNHCR study’s message is unambiguous: under any scenario short of Ukrainian military victory, Europe will remain home to millions of Ukrainians for years.
-The obstacles to their return are not administrative but physical and existential, built from rubble, destroyed heating systems and cities that no longer exist in the form their residents left them.
+The obstacles to their return are not administrative but physical and existential, built from rubble, destroyed heating systems, and cities that no longer exist in the form their residents left them.

 Mariia Drobiazko